Danny’s cab ride conversations-

 Sunsets from our balcony

-Local Chilean wine sold at Big John’s, the convenience store downstairs from our apartment
+Local Chilean wine sold at Big John’s, the convenience store

 The metro